Whenever I pull out my blog statistics on a week by week or day to day block of time, the graph is almost always all over the place.

 We see and feel every little upward spike and get depressed over every downward spiral.

 That argument with our spouse.
-The fight with our kids.

 That promotion at work that came with crazy work hours.
 The happy engagement and the bad breakup there after.